Teddy34/gatsby-blog/blog/2019-09-14/index.md

 ]);
 ```

 The example above also features `stubTrue` and `identity`. `identity` is used in a variety of situations like with a `filter`, `groupBy` or `sortBy`.
-Again, these tools can be replaced by simples functions like `() => true` and `val => val` but for the same reasons, we prefer the english term.
+Again, these tools can be replaced by simples functions like `() => true` and `val => val` but for the same reasons, we prefer the English term.

 Let's close this section by speaking a bit about `tap`.
 It's bit more complex than the others since an implementation would be `interceptorFunction => input => { interceptorFunction(input); return input; }`.
 As you can see, it returns a function, that will forward the input (like `identity`), but it will execute the interceptor function with the value before forwarding it.
 It is used to trigger side effects in compositions like `flow` or in promises chains.
-We often wrap side effects with `tap` even if they already return their input when we want to signal at tthat the original data is forwarded and/or that a side effect is taking place.
+We often wrap side effects with `tap` even if they already return their input when we want to signal at that the original data is forwarded and/or that a side effect is taking place.

 ```js
 import { flow, tap } from 'lodash/fp';